The Team

 • Background: Hilda took on a new role with KEEN Japan, a global footwear brand based in Portland, Oregon, as APAC Regional Managing Director where she overlooks Asia markets.
 KEEN is known for its programs that give back to communities by promoting responsible outdoor participation.

-Lori Henderson, Auditor
+Lori Henderson MBE, Auditor

 In addition to her skills as an auditor, Lori’s experience as executive director at the British Chamber of Commerce in Japan (BCCJ) has benefited Mirai no Mori tremendously, bringing the team together to accomplish our mission.